The Six Steps to Building a Financial Plan is an effective way to get started on the road toward financial peace of mind.

 Technically speaking, there's a difference between a global fund and an international fund, from a North American perspective.
 A global fund may invest in all the markets of the world, including North America, whereas an international fund generally excludes North America.

-While past performance does not guarantee future growth, annualized returns for different periods (e.g. 1-year, 3-years, 5-years, 10 years) are often used to compare funds and the quality of their management.
+While past performance does not guarantee future growth, annualized returns (e.g. 1-year, 3-year, 5-year) are often used to compare funds and the quality of their management.
 Most major daily newspapers publish mutual funds performance tables each month for periods ranging from one month to 10 years or more.

 Comparing a fund with others in its peer group is a good way to evaluate past performance.
 Mutual fund tables make it easy by grouping similar funds together.
 The ability to consistently outperform its peers is one sign of a good-quality fund.

 To make a fair comparison, it is important to recognize that all funds in one category are not the same.
 For example, some Canadian equity funds are managed conservatively, while others aggressively pursue growth.
-One fund manager may emphasize longer-term value, while another may actively trade investment positions at different times in the market cycle.
-If in doubt, find out from the fund company, the simplified prospectus or the fund facts sheet, what the fund's investment objectives are and how the fund is managed.
+One fund manager may emphasize longer-term value, while another may actively trade positions at different times in the market cycle.
+If in doubt, find out from the fund company or the prospectus what the fund's investment objectives are and how the fund is managed.
 While some performance numbers can be very attractive, you may discover that the fund's investments are too risky for you.